 The swelling ranks of Chinese and Indian millionaires who have developed a taste for Swiss luxury watches are also drawn by the country's quality-seal when it comes to banking their new wealth, helping to replace U.S. and European tax exile clients.

-Figures published in recent weeks show that six of the biggest Swiss banks together pulled in net new client assets of more than 100 billion Swiss francs (68.72 billion pounds) in 2011.
+Figures published in recent weeks show that six of the biggest Swiss banks together pulled in net new client assets of more than 100 billion Swiss francs ($108.96 billion) in 2011.

 While Singapore and London are also doing well, Dovey noted Switzerland has defended its position as the biggest centre of offshore wealth.
 It remains the top choice for investors in Asia even if Singapore might overtake it in a decade.